guyroutledge/atozcss/_posts/2014-07-01-media-queries.md

-As `@media` queries allow the conditional styling when certain device characteristics are true, we can use them to control the styling of a page across a range of different devices or device sizes at least.
+As `@media` queries allow the conditional styling when certain device characteristics are true, we can use them to control the styling of a page across a range of different devices or device sizes.

 We can control fine details or big-picture layout.
 It's common for websites viewed on a large screen to have multiple columns of text and